TL;DR

 Permanent Changes

-After the incident, we made these permanent changes:
+After the incident, the healthcare scheduling platform made these permanent changes:

 - Mandatory 2FA for all team members, no exceptions